googleforgames/open-match-docs/site/content/en/docs/Installation/_index.md

   Follow this guide to setup Open Match in your Kubernetes cluster.
 ---

-In this quickstart, we'll create a Kubernetes cluster, install Open Match, and create matches with the example tools.
+In this quickstart, we'll create a Kubernetes cluster and install Open Match.

 ## Setup Kubernetes Cluster

 This guide is for users that do not have a Kubernetes cluster.
-If you already have one that you can install Open Match into, skip this section.
+If you already have one that you can install Open Match into, skip this section and see [how to install Open Match into your cluster]({{< ref "#install-core-open-match" >}}).

 ### Setup a GKE Cluster